Jordan Reed: 2019 season

-Reed suffered a concussion, the seventh of his career, during a third preseason game after a hit delivered by Atlanta Falcons safety Keanu Neal.
+Reed suffered a concussion, the seventh of his career, during Washington's third preseason game after a hit delivered by Atlanta Falcons safety Keanu Neal.
 After missing the first five games of the regular season, Reed was placed on injured reserve.
-In February 2020, it was reported that he was still in the league's concussion protocol.
-He was released by the team shortly after.
+On February 17, 2020, it was reported that he was still in the league's concussion protocol.
+Reed was released by the Redskins three days later.

 San Francisco 49ers

 On August 9, 2020, Reed signed a one-year contract with the San Francisco 49ers.
 In Week 2 against the New York Jets, Reed caught seven passes for 50 yards and his first two touchdowns as a 49er during the 31–13 victory.
-He was placed on injured reserve on October 3, 2020 with a sprained MCL.
+He was placed on injured reserve on October 3, with a sprained MCL.
 He was activated on November 5.

 Reed announced his retirement on April 20, 2021, citing health issues from the multiple concussions that he sustained during his career.